juxor/afaq/markdown/secI7.md

 law system based on religious or "natural" laws) is **custom** \-- namely the development of living "rules of thumb" which express what a society considers as right at any given moment.
-However, the question arises, if an agreed set of principles are used to determine the just outcome, in what way would this differ from laws?
+However, the question arises, if an agreed set of principles is used to determine the just outcome, in what way would this differ from laws?

 The difference is that the "order of custom" would prevail rather than the